Go Backpacking

 Learn a few key phrases that may be helpful in a medical emergency in the language of each country you will be visiting.

-If you have an existing medical condition then get the key information translated into each language before you leave and always have the relevant notes on you.
+If you have an existing medical condition, obtain the key information translated into each relevant language before you leave, and always carry the relevant notes with you.

 4. Medication

-Although you can get the usual painkillers etc. in all countries they can be incredibly expensive compared to the UK so it’s worth taking your favoured brand with you just in case.
+Although you can obtain the usual painkillers and other medications in all countries, they may be more expensive compared to the UK, so it's worth taking your preferred brand with you, just in case.

 5. Emergency numbers

-Always have emergency numbers on you and at your accommodation if possible.
-Your next of kin contact details, your insurance telephone and policy numbers need to be easily accessible in case of illness or accident.
+Always have emergency numbers with you and at your accommodation, if possible.
+Your next of kin's contact details, your insurance telephone number, and policy numbers should be easily accessible in case of illness or accident.

-Make sure your emergency contact at home also has all of your insurance details and itinerary.
-If you can, try to let someone at home know you are ill so they can deal with insurance if needs be.
+Ensure that your emergency contact at home also has access to all your insurance details and itinerary.
+If possible, try to let someone at home know you are ill so they can handle insurance matters if needed.

-It’s also worth making a note of the emergency numbers for the countries you are staying in - the equivalent to the UK’s 999 emergency number.
+It's also worth making a note of the emergency numbers for the countries you are staying in - the equivalent of the UK's 999 emergency number.

-Those are our top 5 tips to help give you some peace of mind when it comes to falling ill on your travels.
-Of course hopefully you won’t get sick or meet any accidents…
+Those are our top five tips to help give you some peace of mind when it comes to falling ill on your travels.
+Of course, we hope you won't get sick or have any accidents.

 Related Stories